krancour/brignext/PROPOSAL.md

 1. Product evaluation (aka "tire kicking") / local use for development must not become onerous.
-    1. For any new dependencies, a default Brigade installation must provision _free, in-cluster instances running in configurations that limit resource use_.
+    1. For any new dependencies, a default Brigade installation must provision in-cluster instances running in configurations that limit resource use.
        Documentation may offer guidance on optimizing installations for production use.
     1. Security improvements must not encumber evaluation.